flowdock/api-docs/docs/Streaming.md

 ### GET /flows

-Returns all messages from flow specified in query parameter.
-Clients must specify the flows using _filter_ parameter, which contains comma-separated list of flows.
+Returns all messages from flows specified in _filter_ query parameter.

 For example, to stream flows `example/main` and `example/flow`, request should be made to `https://stream.flowdock.com/flows?filter=example/main,example/flow`.

+#### Parameters

+* `accept` Define content-type if Accept header cannot be used. _Optional._
+* `activity` Show user as active in Flowdock.
+Defined values `true` and `idle`.
+If not present, user will appear offline. _Optional._
+* `filter` Comma separated list of flows, e.g. `example/main,example/flow`.

 ### GET /flows/:organization/:flow

 Conveniency method to stream messages from a single flow.
+Uses same parameters as `GET /flows`.

 ## Example